NathanYyc/djl-spark/docs/model-zoo.md

 - Versioned: the model version scheme allows developers to continuously update their model without causing a backward compatibility issue.
 - Ready to use out of box: the model contains predefined pre-process and post-process functionality, which allows the user to run inference with a plain java object.
-- Can be published anywhere: models can be published to an S3 bucket, a web server, or a local folder.
+- Can be published anywhere: models can be published to an S3 bucket, a web parameterServer, or a local folder.

 ## [Basic model zoo](../model-zoo/README.md)